 Field excursions include:

-- Going to the beach, marsh, coquina outcrop, fossil quarry, Sea Turtle Hospital, and Center for Marine Science.
+- Going to the beach, marsh, coquina outcrop, fossil quarry, Sea Turtle Hospital (not during 4 day session), and Center for Marine Science.

 - Travel by boat to a barrier island; go kayaking; participate in boogie board oceanography; take core samples for geologic analysis; analyze water samples; monitor and interpret weather data.

 Session 2: 8 a.m. - 3:45 p.m. with last day pick-up at 12:00 p.m.

 |Location:||UNCW Campus - drop off at Isaac Bear parking lot|